Alcoholism

 Alcohol abuse can damage different parts of the body including:

-Alcoholism can also increase the risk of developing certain cancers of the mouth, esophagus, throat, liver, and breast.
-The most common association with AUD may be cirrhosis of the liver, a serious medical condition that leads to liver scarring and ultimately, liver failure, as cirrhosis is treatable, but not curable.
+Some of the long-term effects associated with alcohol use disorder may include liver disease, high blood pressure, a weakened immune system, brain damage, and nutritional deficiencies.
+Alcoholism can also lead to an increased risk of developing certain types of cancer such as throat, liver, and breast cancer.
+The most common association with AUD is cirrhosis of the liver, a serious medical condition that leads to liver scarring and ultimately, liver failure, as cirrhosis is treatable, but not curable.
 Though AUD is highly treatable, fewer than 10% of people with the disease seek treatment.

-Yes, there are various side effects that can arise from an improper alcohol detox process which can result in death.
-A couple of these life-threatening side effects include: an increased risk of stroke, heart failure, and grand mal seizures.
+Yes, various side effects can arise from an at-home or improper alcohol detox process which can result in death.
+A couple of these life-threatening side effects include an increased risk of stroke, heart failure, and grand mal seizures.

 The physical symptoms of alcohol withdrawal usually last around five or six days when you undergo a professional medical detox.

-There are also “Post Acute Withdrawal Symptoms” which can be seemingly physical symptoms brought on as a reaction to cognitive triggers of alcohol use.
-Post Acute Withdrawal Symptoms or “PAWS” can last for months, usually three months.
-These symptoms will subside with the proper comprehensive treatment program and educational therapy surrounding triggers and coping mechanisms to combat them.
+Post-acute withdrawal symptoms (PAWS) can also accompany typical withdrawal symptoms which can be seemingly physical symptoms brought on as a reaction to cognitive triggers of alcohol use.
+PAWS can last for months, usually three months.

 Choosing The Right Rehab for Alcoholism